 Here are a few things that you would need to incorporate your company in Hong Kong as well:

-- Corporate Secretary: Next, you’ll need someone to handle any business-related reporting.
-Their role is to ensure you’re operating within the law and adhering to government regulations, as well as to document any structural or managerial changes.
+- Corporate Secretary: Someone to handle any business-related reporting and ensure you’re operating lawfully and adhering to government regulations.
+They’ll also document any structural or managerial changes.

 - Business Registration Certificate: To make things officially official, you’ll need to get a business registration certificate that’s updated every year.

 Opening a Business Bank Account

-Now it’s time to open a bank account.
-To do this, you’ll need to gather the documents you have from registering your company.
-These include things like Certificate of Incorporation, a registered address, shareholder info and your Business Registration Certificate, your business plan (if required).
+Gather the documents you have from registering your company, including your Certificate of Incorporation, a registered address, shareholder info and your Business Registration Certificate, and your business plan (if required).

 Choosing an E-commerce Platform

 The Right Online Vendors

-When your store is online, your competition is with all the other online stores in the same niche.
-Shop around domestically or from overseas from popular directories like Oberlo, Alibaba, AliExpress, and Sourcify.
+If you’re selling online, your competition is all other e-commerce vendors operating in the same niche.
+Shop around domestically or overseas from popular directories like Oberlo, Alibaba, AliExpress, and Sourcify.

 Build Your E-commerce Store

-There are a few ways to go about selling your products - your own store or marketplaces.
-The best option is also to create you e-commerce website to display your products beautifully, clearly and with all the relevant specs needed to inform an online purchase.
+There are a few ways to go about selling your products - your store or marketplaces.
+The best option is also to create your e-commerce website to display your products beautifully, clearly and with all the relevant specs needed to inform an online purchase.